ktamoguis/ktamoguis.github.io/_posts/2018-08-15-this_in_javascript.markdown

 >  A method is a property of an object that points to a function

-So, the way I understand the above is and paraphrasing the above:
+So, the way I understand this and paraphrasing the above:

 **If an object has a function as one of its properties, and 'this' is inside that function, then 'this' refers to the object.**